 In real-estate, the buzz word is; “location, location, location”.
 Interestingly enough, the same can be said of high speed PCB design parts placement.
 Although all aspects of the high speed PCB design process are important, the placement is especially so.
 Placement methods that work without a problem in a standard PCB design may not satisfy the critical signal flow requirements of a high speed design.
 For the design to work, it really is all about “location, location, location”.

 Here are some tips and strategies to consider for high speed designs.
 First, we will look at some basic placement considerations for high speed designs followed by the benefits of creating a floor-plan of the placement before any actual parts are put on the board.
 Lastly, but certainly not the least in importance, we will discuss termination resistors and where they should be placed.

 Let’s start with part placement in general.
 Standard PCB design component placement practices will serve you well here, although there are a couple of high speed considerations to keep in mind.

 You should avoid placing sensitive high speed devices close to the edge of the board.
 This is because the edge of the board has different impedance characteristics, and there is a greater chance of electromagnetic interference (EMI).
 Additionally, cables use ‘connectors’ to connect to your board, and these can radiate EMI.
 As a result, you’ll want to place connectors close to the board edges and sensitive high speed devices close to the board center, to reduce EMI on your design.

 Thermal effects are another aspect of high speed design placement to consider.
-This is because high speed devices may run at higher temperatures than standard components.
+This is because high speed layout guidelines expect that devices may run at higher temperatures than standard components.
 To ensure that your hot components placement stay cool, plan your placement so that these components receive an unrestricted airflow.
 For example, don’t place taller components, like connectors, in the direction of airflow to a hot BGA.